-In some respects the NOX market is still in its infancy.
 Allowances are being actively traded, and sources are concerned with living up to their obligations.
-As we approach the end of the first compliance period, early indications are that we have another successful emissions trading program.
+As we approach the end of the first compliance period, indications suggest that we have another successful emissions trading program.
 The NOX program participants appear poised to mirror their SO2 counterparts with a 100% compliance history.

-An active broker/dealer market supports the development of the NOX market and several dealers post bids and offers on a daily basis.
+An active broker/trader market supports the development of the NOX market and several traders making bids and offers on a daily basis.
 These parties have worked together to facilitate transfers of tens of thousands of NOX allowances between economically distinct entities since the initial allocation of allowances by states.

-Over-the-counter trading of allowances generally occurs between the hours of 9am EPT and 5pm EPT.
+Over-the-counter bilaterally negotiated trading of allowances generally occurs between the hours of 9am EPT and 5pm EPT.
 However, given the nature of over-the-counter markets it is not unusual for trades to occur outside of these hours.
-The internet trading of allowances will occur from 9:30am EPT to 4pm EPT.

 Significant Future Developments

-Going forward, the market will see more participation from parties in the state of Maryland who were exempt from 1999 participation as the result of a court ruling.
-Due to the infancy of the NOX program, participants and other interested parties will be watching to see how smoothly this first year of the program tabulates emissions and tenders allowances to comply with those emissions.
+Going forward, after resolution of these challenges, the market should see more participation from sources in the states in which challenges have occurred.
+These have been court or regulatory challenges to the NOx limits and trading programs in several states.
+Due to the infancy of the NOX program, participants and other interested parties will be watching to see how smoothly this first year of the program (1999) tabulates emissions and tenders allowances to comply with those emissions.

-Regulatory Assumptions
+Current Regulatory Environment

-The existence of the NOX allowance market is owed to the regulations imposed by the combined efforts of OTC states and the EPA.
-Thus, any repeal or modification of those regulations could cause significant changes to this market.
+The NOX allowance market owes its existence to the regulations imposed by the combined efforts of OTC states and the EPA.
+Thus, any repeal or modification of those regulations could cause significant changes to this market, such as affecting the values of allowances.

 The development of regulations limiting greenhouse gas (GHG) emissions and existing regulations limiting SO2 emissions can also impact the market for NOX allowances through greater incentives for units to produce even lower levels of emissions.

-Beyond verification of possession and transfer of allowances, the EPA plays no role in guaranteeing the payment or delivery allowances.
-Thus, counterparties are responsible for implementing their own credit terms and guarantees.
+Beyond verification of possession and transfer of allowances, the EPA plays no role in guaranteeing the payment or delivery of allowances.
+Thus, participants are responsible for implementing their own credit risk management relating to their counterparties (e.g., payment terms and guarantees).

-Market Prices & Conventions
+Market Conventions

-NOX allowance prices are usually quoted in $25 increments but increments of any size are possible.
+NOX allowance prices are usually quoted in $25 increments, however it is possible to have increments of any size.
 The spot year trades most frequently, but trades for later years are not uncommon.
 Bid/offer spreads can be as narrow as $25 and as wide as several hundred dollars.
 The standard lot volume is 50 tons for the underlying allowances with spot terms calling for immediate transfer into the buyer's ATS account.
-Upon verification of that transfer, payment is made within three business days to the seller.
+Upon verification of that transfer, payment is usually required to be made to seller within three business days after transfer.

-Options are usually European style expiring at 1pm EPT on the agreed upon date.
-Following notice of option exercise, the seller will initiate the transfer of allowances into the buyer's account within 7 days with payment to the seller occurring within 3 business days of verification of delivery into the buyer's ATS account.
-The standard lot size for options has been 100 with pricing in increments of $5 but as low as $0.01.
+Options are usually European style expiring at 1pm Eastern Prevailing Time (EPT) on the agreed upon date.
+Following notice of option exercise, typically, the seller will initiate the transfer of allowances into the buyer's account within 7 days with payment to the seller occurring within 3 business days of verification of delivery into the buyer's ATS account.
+The standard lot size for options is 100 tons with pricing in increments of $5 but as low as $0.01.